1. Data protection at a glance

 Who is responsible for data collection on this website?

-The data collected on this website are processed by the website operator.
+The data collected on this website is processed by the website operator.
 The website operator’s contact details can be found in the website credits and legal information.

 How is your data collected?